 Do you have a story to share?
 Email us at email@example.com

 “Today I received orders to go to New Zealand.
-The plane coming over flew at 10,000 feet, and I was uncomfortably cold in spite of the woollens I wore.
-Arrived at Auckland at 1600 hours and went out to the 39th General Hospital.
+The plane coming overflew at 10,000 feet, and I was uncomfortably cold in spite of the woollens I wore.
+Arrived in Auckland at 1600 hours and went out to the 39th General Hospital.
 Colonel Longfellow is looking well.
 They have 300 patients, and most of these will soon be gone.
 The grounds are beautifully landscaped, and the hospital itself is immaculate.
 It has stood up very well.” - From the official wartime diary of the late Ashley W. Oughterson, M.D.

 “My mum and dad used to entertain many of the American soldiers and had great times that I remember — plenty of gum and chocolate bars.
-For some time after that we kept in touch with the Americans back in the States.
-Some died from their wounds, others lost their memory; but none of them had any children — so ended our memories of the American boys.
+For some time after that, we kept in touch with the Americans back in the States.
+Some died from their wounds, others lost their memory, but none of them had any children — so ended our memories of the American boys.
 Today it brings back many memories of the fun we had growing up among them.
 Later the hospital became the National Women’s Hospital where my children were born.” - Anon

 “We grew up at the foot of the mountain [One Tree Hill].
 I remember seeing the soldiers swimming in the water tanks and watching them ride the horses, hired from August Stables which were situated in August Place.
 Horses were very overworked and slow." - Anon

 “My family entertained four American marines in 1943 and 1944.
-This following is an old email from my older sister: ‘Yes Hildie (Clarence Hildebrande) spent time in Cornwall Park Hospital — he had a sort of breakdown and did not return to the front.
+The following is an old email from my older sister: ‘Yes Hildie (Clarence Hildebrand) spent time in Cornwall Park Hospital — he had a sort of breakdown and did not return to the front.
 Mum told me how he would come and visit (we lived in Otahuhu and he was in Camp Cambria I think) but developed bad nerves about getting the bus back so she would say she had messages to do, get you [Glenys] in the pushchair and walk him up to Great South Rd.
 He used to say to her, “What I long to do is get on a tractor or harvester and drive a long steady line in the sun.”
 He came from Kansas.’” - Anon